tan-creator/capstoneProject-IPTC/README.md

 php artisan key:generate
 ```

-Run API, go to /capstoneProject-IPTC/FE by terminal and run:
+Go to /capstoneProject-IPTC/FE by terminal and run:

 ```bash
 npm i
 ```

-Run UI, go to /capstoneProject-IPTC/FE by terminal and run:
+Go to /capstoneProject-IPTC/FE by terminal and run:

 ```bash
 npm install antd